-The Hills Group operates a Responsible Purchasing Policy (see section 14).
+The Hills Group operates a Responsible Purchasing Policy (see section 15).
 This policy, alongside the Code of Conduct (see section 2.2), looks to ensure that fraudulent acts do not take place within our own operations including activities covered by the Criminal Finances Act 2017.
 This includes knowingly entering into arrangements to evade tax and includes, but is not limited to the following:

-- an employee accepting incentive payments and not declaring the tax and National Insurance due - an employee accepting incentive payment to refer contractors to tax evasion schemes - a business paying an intermediary which facilitates tax evasion (eg disguised remuneration) - a business referring contractors to a tax evasion scheme in return for a timesheet rebate - a business continuing to trade with contractors/freelancers knowing that they participate in a tax evasion scheme.
+- an employee accepting incentive payments and not declaring the tax and National Insurance due - an employee accepting incentive payment to refer contractors to tax evasion schemes - a business paying an intermediary which facilitates tax evasion (eg disguised remuneration) - a business referring contractors to a tax evasion scheme in return for a timesheet rebate - a business continuing to trade with contractors freelancers knowing that they participate in a tax evasion scheme.

 If you believe or become aware of criminal financial activity taking place within our own operations then you must report it to your supervisor, appointed line manager or Group Director immediately.

-Alternatively, you can use the company's confidential Whistleblower phone line 0800 915 1571 (see section 20).
+Alternatively, you can use the company's confidential Whistleblower phone line 0800 915 1571 or online at safecall.co.uk/file-a-report/ (see section 21).